Pohnpei State

-Pohnpei State (/ˈpɔ:npeɪ/) is one of the four states of the Federated States of Micronesia (FSM).
+Pohnpei State (/ˈpɔ:npeɪ/), officially simply Pohnpei, is one of the four states of the Federated States of Micronesia (FSM).
 Its capital is Kolonia.
-With an area of 346 mi, it is the largest state.
+With a land area of 346 km2, it is the largest state.

 History

-The pre-colonial history of Pohnpei is divided into three stages: Mwehin Kawa or Mwehin Aramas (ca. 1100); Mwehin Sau Deleur (from ca. 1100 to ca. 1628); and Mwehin Nahnmwarki (from ca. 1628 to ca. 1885).
+The pre-colonial history of Pohnpei is divided into three stages: Mwehin Kawa or Mwehin Aramas (c.
+1100); Mwehin Sau Deleur (from c.
+1100 to c.
+1628); and Mwehin Nahnmwarki (from c.
+1628 to c.
+1885).

 In Pohnpei there are historic ruins of a Micronesian civilization, especially the ruins of Nan Madol.